rosblox/blox-micro-ros/README.md

 # BloX micro-ROS

 The BloX micro-ROS communicates with micro controllers using [micro-ROS](https://micro.ros.org/).
+It is an advanced ROSbloX module and requires the user to install additional software on their computer and implement/build/upload code to their micro controllers.

 ## Data